 Day Trip Activities From Bombah Point Eco Cottages

 There are 3 major day trips you can take from Bombah Point.
 You can either choose to catch a ferry at Bombah Point Ferry Terminal to cross Myall Lake or you can go the long way around via the Pacific Highway.
 Depending on which is more important - time or cost.

 This huge expanse of sand is incredible!
 Grab a boogie board, a picnic, a beach umbrella and have a blast here all day long!
 It is a bit of a hike to the water, but take your time and enjoy every step.

-Seal Rocks is a fantastic spot for Whale Watching during the Winter months.
+Seal Rocks is a fantastic spot for Whale Watching on the Barrington Coast during the Winter months.
 Read 10 Best Spots For Whale Watching In Forster

 A 40 Minute drive south will bring you to Hawks Nest, probably the closest major town apart from Bulahdelah.
 Here you'll find pristine beaches, whale watching cruises and some great bushwalking tracks.

 A small town across the water from Hawks Nest invites you in with it's delightful waterfront cafes, restaurants and lolly shop!
 A perfect stop for an afternoon walk, ice cream in hand!
 Quiet and quaint, don't underestimate this little gem.